Sanaullah-cd/Hotel-Registration/README.md

 # Hotel Registration Run Guid

-Hotel Registration Project is Milestore project created by Java & JavaFX UI
+Hotel Registration Project is a Milestone project developed by Java & JavaFX UI

 For run project, follow the bellow steps: